The Cayuga is almost umistakable, with its solid black bill and feet and its beautiful black feathers that gleam luminescent green in bright light.

-They lay 100-150 eggs a year.
-Interestingly, their eggs are black during the early part of the season, but gradually fade to white over the course of the year.
+Cayuga ducks are also moderately good layers, producing 100-150 eggs a year.
+They are also one of the only poultry breeds that can lay black eggs.
+In fact, their eggs are black or dark gray at the start of the season and gradually fade to white over the course of the year.

 Another unique feature of the Cayuga is that they gradually become white.
 Every year that passes, they gain more and more white feathers, until eventually they’re almost pure white.